 For a full list of fiction and non-fiction please take a look here.
 Search the ebook catalogue to find fiction and non-fiction titles to borrow.
 Full instructions on using Borrowbox can be found here and details on how to register to join Leeds Libraries can be found on our library catalogue.

-The Leodis photographic archive has curated a guided tour of Life in Leeds during the Second World War which includes some VE (and VJ) Day celebrations.
+The Leodis photographic archive has many images that include VE (and VJ) Day celebrations.
 More photographs can be found by using the advanced search (all the photographs on this blog can be found on the Leodis website).

 The Times Digital Archive is free for library members and covers the period 1784-2014.
 See how it reported VE Day as well as the rest of WWII.
 You will need your library card number to access this resource and we have put together a handy user guide.

 BBC History magazine is freely available as part of our eMagazine subscription and the May 2020 edition features a 24 page supplement on VE Day.
 The genealogy magazine Who Do You Think You Are is also included, which provides useful tips on military family history research.
 Back copies of magazines are also available.
-Download the RB Digital App or create a free account on the RB Digital website.
+Download the Libby App or create a free account on the Libby website.
 You will need your library card number to register.
 See the library catalogue for further information or view our user guide.

 Ancestry is free to use at home for library members whilst the libraries are closed.
 It does not hold service records for WWII personnel but it does have several other WWII related databases including: – UK, WWII Alien Internees 1939-1945, UK Allied Prisoners of War, 1939-45, D-Day War Diaries and Photographs, UK Royal Artillery Tracer Cards, 1939-1948 as well as various military campaign medal databases.
 It also provides access to the 1939 Register, which was compiled less than a month after the start of WWII to create National Identity Cards.
 It shows name, address, occupation and date of birth and is almost a substitute census, but anyone deemed to still be living is redacted.
-Access Ancestry here with your library card and pin number and see our family history page for further blog posts on Ancestry, including introductions to the main family history resources.
+Access Ancestry in any Leeds library or community hub and see our family history page for further blog posts on Ancestry, including introductions to the main family history resources.

 Librarians Jolene and Inga have also been searching for the best WWII websites: